Al-1n/Al-1n.github.io/_portfolio/2_project.markdown

     Image credit <a href='https://commons.wikimedia.org/wiki/User:Dnn87'>Dnn87</a>.
 This file is licensed under the <a href='https://en.wikipedia.org/wiki/en:Creative_Commons'>Creative Commons</a> <a href='https://creativecommons.org/licenses/by/3.0/deed.en'>Attribution 3.0 Unported</a> license.
 </div>

-The data for this study were collected in an actual lab setting.

 The quantization of angular momentum has important implications for the energy levels of the hydrogen atom.
 For example, the energy levels of the hydrogen atom are split into multiple sublevels due to the different possible values of the electron's orbital angular momentum and spin angular momentum.
 This splitting of the energy levels is known as the fine structure of the hydrogen atom.